dariofad/dariofad.github.io/about.markdown

 <br>
 Topic: Structured Query Language, Conceptual and Logical database modeling

-In 2023 I will be the **teacher** for a new course named Laboratory of competitive programming!

 As a member of the Unibg Seclab group, I also participated in the supervision of 35+ **thesis projects**.
 Also, I have been a member of the UNIBG unit in the following **Horizon 2020** European research
 projects:

-* MOSAICrOWN, Multi Owner data Sharing for Analytics and Integration respecting Confidentiality and OWNer control, from 2019 to 2021
+* MOSAICrOWN, Multi owner data sharing for analytics and integration respecting confidentiality and owner control, from 2019 to 2021

-* GLACIATION, Green responsible privACy preserving dAta operaTIONs, since 2022
+* GLACIATION, Green responsible privacy preserving data operations, since 2022

 # Awards